Coastal bear monitoring project

 Glendale grizzlies, British Columbia (Photo by Klaus Gretzmacher)

-Owing to these relationships between bear populations and food abundance in other areas, and the current context with salmon on this coast, our work tries to understand if — and if so, how strongly — bear and salmon dynamics might be coupled.
+Given these relationships between bear populations and food abundance in other areas, and the current levels of salmon on this coast, our work tries to understand if — and if so, how strongly — bear and salmon dynamics might be coupled.
 Knowledge about this relationship can help inform both management of both bears and salmon.

 Passive hair snagging